ccabanero/swift-server-vapor-snippets/README.md

 ````

-After saving changes to the Package.swift file have Vapor re-build and re-create the Xcode project.
+After saving changes to the Package.swift file, have Vapor re-build and re-create the Xcode project.
 This will download the new dependencies.

 ````
 vapor xcode